-The Cash Box Kings have earned devoted fans in both Chicago and Madison, the two cities where band members live.
-They regularly headline Chicago venues like Buddy Guy’s Legends and Rosa's Lounge, and have played major festivals across the U.S. and Europe.
+The Cash Box Kings continue to play major festivals across the U.S. and Europe.
 They've blown away audiences at the Chicago Blues Festival, the Tampa Bay Blues Festival, the Doheny Blues Festival, the Mississippi Valley Blues Festival, the New Orleans Jazz and Heritage Festival, the Cincinnati Blues Festival, the Cambridge Folk Festival (UK), the Moulin Blues Festival (Netherlands), the Lucerne Blues Festival (Switzerland), the Baltic Blues Festival (Germany) and the Edmonton Blues Festival (Canada).
 They have also performed in Belgium, France, Spain and Uruguay, building their worldwide audience one jaw-dropping show at a time.

 No matter where The Cash Box Kings perform, they bring the music to fuel the party.
 Between Wilson's natural blues vocal power and Nosek's talent at wringing every last drop of emotion from his harmonica, The Cash Box Kings never fail to wow their longtime fans while earning new ones at every gig.
 Now, with tour dates scheduled throughout the year, The Cash Box Kings invite everyone to leave their worries at home and check into Oscar's Motel, where the music is always just getting started.